• Skip to primary navigation

 More Vegan Breakfast Recipes

-• Island green smoothie in a glass jar with a straw.
+• A blueberry pineapple smoothie in a glass with a straw and fresh blueberries.

-• Overnight oats in a jar with frozen berries on top.
+• Cherry chia pudding in a glass jar with granola, cherries, and chocolate chips on top.

 Reader Interactions